Magic (Coldplay song): Composition

 A beat consisting of a "muffled snare" and "dusty bass riff" is repeated throughout most of the song.
 As the song progresses, a piano is later added to the instrumentation which is eventually swapped out for a stomp-clap beat and again for a synth beat.
 Following the song's second chorus, these beats are gradually combined while Martin sings in falsetto.
 The song's "anticlimactic" portion then decreases intensity until it has eventually resumed to simply a snare and bass riff.

 Critical reception

+Reviews

 Jamieson Cox of Time magazine wrote that "Magic" isn't as far from the style of Coldplay's previous albums as "Midnight", the first track from Ghost Stories that was revealed.
-He added that the single "does hint at a few new tricks up the band's sleeve," and described it as "a successful marriage of old and new."
-Rolling Stone magazine's Kory Grow commented in similar tone, calling the song "a return to form," proven "to be Coldplay through and through."
+He added that the single "does hint at a few new tricks up the band's sleeve," and described it as "a successful marriage of old and new".
+Rolling Stone magazine's Kory Grow commented in similar tone, calling the song "a return to form," proven "to be Coldplay through and through".
 Digital Spy's Lewis Corner concurred, writing: "[The song] isn't a quick card trick to draw you in like some of the band's previous hits, but rather a long-form spectacle that slowly allures you with its intricacies and delicate craftsmanship."